Anamorphic format: Equipment

 An anamorphic lens consists of a regular spherical lens, plus an anamorphic attachment (or an integrated lens element) that does the anamorphosing.
 The anamorphic element operates at infinite focal length, so that it has little or no effect on the focus of the primary lens it's mounted on but still anamorphoses (distorts) the optical field.
 A cameraman using an anamorphic attachment uses a spherical lens of a different focal length than they would use for Academy format (i.e. one sufficient to produce an image the full height of the frame and twice its width), and the anamorphic attachment squeezes the image (in the horizontal plane only) to half-width.
 Other anamorphic attachments existed (that were relatively rarely used) which would expand the image in the vertical dimension (e.g. in the early Technirama system mentioned above), so that (in the case of the common 2-times anamorphic lens) a frame twice as high as it might have been filled the available film area.
 In either case, since a larger film area recorded the same picture the image quality was improved.

 The distortion (horizontal compression) introduced in the camera must be corrected when the film is projected, so another lens is used in the projection booth that restores the picture back to its correct proportions (or, in the case of the now obsolete Technirama system, squeezes the image vertically) to restore normal geometry.
 The picture is not manipulated in any way in the dimension that is perpendicular to the one anamorphosed.

-Using wider film for movies seemed easier, but 35mm's widespread use made it more cost-effective to add special lenses to cameras and projectors rather than invest in a new format and equipment.
+Using wider film for movies seemed easier, but 35 mm's widespread use made it more cost-effective to add special lenses to cameras and projectors rather than invest in a new format and equipment.